sricc/EZClipboard/README.md

 # Installing

-* Download the zClipboard file
+* Download the zClipboard zip file by clicking the ZIP button in the master repo
 * Unzip the file and copy it to the /protected/extensions/ directory in your Yii app

 # Usage